Disclaimer: This weekend in Atlanta post was originally published in December 2020 and was updated in January 2022 for relevancy.

 After lunch I made my way to the Covington Visitors Center for the Vampire Stalkers tour.
 If you love the Vampire Diaries as much as I do, you NEED to do this tour.
 It’s the only tour in town that brings you to all of the major filming locations, including exclusive access to the Lockwood Mansion!
 The founder of Vampire Stalkers, Jess, has met several of the cast members and even works for the Ian Somerhalder Foundation.
 You can ask her anything!

-Fun Fact: They are actually right next to each other.
+Fun fact: They are actually right next to each other.
 You’d never know that in the show, but they’re neighbors!
 The homes were also only used for exterior filming, but so many iconic scenes were shot here…

 Like when Damon and Elena kissed for the first time on her porch, but it was really Katherine.
 If you know you know.
-Good times!

-Visiting the Lockwood Mansion
+Visiting The Lockwood Mansion

 After we got photos here, we made our way to the Lockwood Mansion!
 This was my favorite part of the tour because we had exclusive access to the mansion and could explore the grounds!
 We walked through the barn where the cast often hungout, walked through the backyard where SOOO many iconic party scenes were filmed, including the second Miss Mystic Falls, the Masquerade ball, and the June Wedding *cries*.
 Seeing this with my own eyes was… iconic (to say the least).
 We also checked out the front and learned several fun facts about the show, including that the cast members never actually drank while filming.
 The brothers are always shown drinking bourbon, but it was actually just tea.
 The blood bags were a gross mix of cornstarch, water, and red food coloring.

-Fun Fact: Paul and Ian now have their own bourbon line called Brother’s Bond.
+Fun fact: Paul and Ian now have their own bourbon line called Brother’s Bond.
 How cute.

 From here we retuned to the town square where we found out the clocktower’s bell was actually used when filming (season 8) and that Ian (Damon) was actually suspended from the clocktower when he was looking down at the destruction of Mystic Falls at the end of season 6.